 Titan arum does not produce fruits regularly.
 In fact, the flower takes about 7-9 years to bloom.
 It produces a fruit head of vibrant orange berries after successful pollination.
 Scientists say that these berries are potentially deadly to humans.

 Any Chance of Benefits?

 Yes!
 There is a swollen underground storage stem (Tuber) of Titan arum.
 It can weigh more than 75 kg.
 Researchers around the world are trying to derive protein from this tuber.
 They are hoping to cure African people suffering from sleeping sickness by using the extracted protein.
-This disease kills thousands of people every year in the sub Saharan Africa.
+This disease kills thousands of people every year in sub-Saharan Africa.
 But this research is still an ongoing project.

 References & Other Links

 - Why the corpse flower is so stinky?– a publication by The New York Times.

 - Is the titan arum poisonous?– Q/A from Asking lot Website.

 - Khaleda Akter Shompa on 13th July 2021.